PTB-MR/mrpro/docs/source/examples.rst

 .. |colab-badge| image:: https://colab.research.google.com/assets/colab-badge.svg
     :target: https://colab.research.google.com/github/fzimmermann89/mr2

-Notebooks with examples of how you can use mrtwo.
+Notebooks with examples of how you can use MRtwo.
 Each notebook can be launched in Colab: |colab-badge|

 .. toctree::